UnityTech/ads-infra-localdev/README.md

 ### Caveats

-The *service-env.sh* script will require *root* access and must be sourced in a bash shell.
  Please make sure to first source with the *teardown* command before scrapping the minikube.

 ### Support